PdxCodeGuild/class_wallaby/Django/ Quick Start/Django Quickstart 2.md

 - run `Author`, you should be returned a class
 - run `Author.objects.all()`, to see the content of your database.
 You should see `<QuerySet []>` if empty

-Every object in the database has an ID.
-To create an Author object, we'll need to grab the ID of a Blog entry first.
+Because the Author database table is linked to the Blog table via Foreign Key, to create an Author object, we'll need to grab the ID of a Blog entry first.

 - run `blog = Blog.objects.filter(title__startswith='I made')` returns a query set (list)
-- `c[0].id` gets the ID of the first element in the query Set
+- `blog[0].id` gets the ID of the first element in the query Set
-- if we know the ID from the beginning, we could have typed `c = Blog.objects.get(id=3)`
+- `blog = Blog.objects.get(id=#num)`
-- run `Author.objects.create(name='alex', blog = c )`
+- run `Author.objects.create(name='alex', blog = blog )`

 - add a few extra Author entries with different names.
 You should have something like this at the end: